HSF/hsf.github.io/howto-website.md

 Please don't forget adding an event ``startdate`` in the *front-matter*: this is used for ordering events **and** as the end date for adding the event in the ``Upcoming Events`` sidebar.

-### Adding a job opening

-Add a new file in `jobs/_posts` and follow the front-matter of the other files in there.
-It is important to fill the field `open: true`.
-This field allows to only show positions that aren't filled yet.

 ## Technical details

 ### Page templates